MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-managing-projects-with-jobs.md

 ## Story
  This walkthrough focuses on FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[demoname](../BusinessFunctionality/IntegratingWithMicrosoftDynamicsCRM/includes/demoname_md.md)] --> --> -->, a design and consultancy firm that designs and fits new infrastructures, such as conference halls and offices, with furniture, accessories, and storage units.
 Most of its work is project oriented.
 Prakash is a project manager at FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[demo](../ApplicationDesign/includes/demo_md.md)] --> --> --> --> -->.
 He uses jobs to give him an overview of each ongoing job that [!INCLUDE[demo](../ApplicationDesign/includes/demo_md.md)] has started, as well as the jobs that are completed.
 He is usually the one who sets up deals with customers and enters the core of the job, which is task and planning lines in addition to prices, into FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] --> --> -->.
 He finds that creating, maintaining, and reviewing information is straightforward.
 Prakash also likes the way [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] enables copying jobs and payment by installments.

- Tricia, a project team member who reports to Prakash, is responsible for monitoring the job day\-to\-day.
+ Tricia, a project team member who reports to Prakash, is responsible for monitoring the job day-to-day.
 She enters her own work in addition to the work performed by technicians on every task.
 She records the items that they have used and the costs that they have incurred.

 ## Preparing Sample Data
  To prepare for this walkthrough, you must add Tricia as a new resource.